 Create a udf in sql server with return type table

 create FUNCTION [udfGetEmployeesOnLeave] ( @startDate datetime ,@tillDate datetime ) RETURNS table AS return ( Select EmployeeId,FirstName,LastName,DOB from tbEmployee where Leavingdate between @startDate and @tillDate )

-This is how you can execute the function in sql query, or you can call from any stored procedure
+This is how you can execute the UDF in sql query, or you can call UDF from stored procedure